How Wide is a Flat Deck Trailer? Standard Dimensions

-Flat deck trailersare versatile and essential for transporting various goods, machinery, and equipment.
+Flat deck trailers are versatile and essential for transporting various goods, machinery, and equipment.
 Whether you're hauling construction materials, vehicles, or heavy machinery, understanding the width of a flat deck trailer is crucial for safe and legal transportation.
 In this guide, we'll explore the typical width dimensions of flat deck trailers and what factors influence them.

 The standard width of a flat deck trailer typically falls within the range of 96 to 102 inches (8 to 8.5 feet).
 This width includes the trailer bed and any permanent attachments, such as rub rails or stake pockets.
 However, it's essential to note that regulations governing trailer width may vary by jurisdiction, so it's crucial to check local laws and regulations before hitting the road.

-Select the appropriate trailer width is critical for several reasons:
+Selecting the appropriate trailer width is critical for several reasons:

 For your convenience, we offer a selection of hitch receivers for rent along with our trailers.